Visit & explore

 North Pennines Stargazing Festival

-We have held three North Pennines Stargazing Festivals in 2017, 2018 and 2019.
+We have held three North Pennines Stargazing Festivals in 2017, 2018 and 2019, and an online Stargazing Week in 2020.
 The events and activities are tailor-made to help you unlock the wonders of the dark skies in the North Pennines AONB.

 Dark Sky Discovery Sites